NBISweden/workshop_omicsint_ISMBECCB/index.md

 <hr>

 ##### Instructions
 Please check the [preparation instructions](./precourse.html).
 If you are unable to complete all installations you will nevertheless be able to follow all exercises through the respective html files.
 The [schedule](./schedule.html) contains links to all lectures and notebooks.

-- <b><p style="color:red;">16/07/2021: Note the updated installation instructions in [here](precourse.html).</p></b>
+<p style="color:red;font-weight:bold">16/07/2021: Note the updated installation instructions in [here](precourse.html).</p>

 ##### Questions
 Please write them on the [HackMD](https://hackmd.io/LI_HCxeRT8-Ty5qjikeFpQ?both)